bowers-illinois-edu/egap-latex-guide/latex-guide.md

  ![From LaTeX to PDF commands \label{fig:flavors}](from_tex_to_pdf.png)

-You can replace those multiple lines with a single call to `latexmk example.tex`.
+You can replace those multiple lines with a single call to `latexmk -pdflatex example.tex`.

+**Two take-aways:**

+ - always use LaTeX markup: very rarely (if ever) should you need to dip into plain TeX
+ - always use PDF output (pdflatex) and PDF figures (or PNG ... more on this later) rather than DVI or PS format for sharing documents

 ## Practice

 See the directory `2_texflavors` and the `readme.md` file therein.
+Can you change the font and use `xelatex` to make a pdf, say, trying `latexmk -xelatex example.tex`?

 # 3. LaTeX workflows